outout14/frite/README.md

 <short url>     <destination url>
 ```

+You can separate links from shortcuts with tabs or spaces.

 (Do not forget to put the protocol (eg : ``https://`` before the destination URL)

 #### Configuration